 - Trouble concentrating

 Some symptoms may be a normal part of aging.
 For example, it is normal to feel less interested in sex as you get older.
-But, it is not normal to have no interest in sex.
+But, it is not usually normal to have no interest in sex.

 Symptoms may also be caused by other conditions, such as high blood pressure.
 If any of these symptoms are bothering you, talk with your health care provider.